Driver Killed In a Tesla Crash Using Autopilot Ignored At Least 7 Safety Warnings

 Proper error handling for anything important require you to take action, especially if you repeat the error.

 That is, if they want people to pay attention to a "keep hands on wheels" warning, the speed should drop significantly.
 Not as if the brake was applied, but instead as if the foot was taken off the gas (even if they tried to floor it.).
-Oh, and the brake light should flash to let people behind know you are slowing, even though
+Oh, and the brake light should flash to let people behind know you are slowing, even though no brake is applied.

 partially self-driving cars shouldn't exist.
-(Score:2)
+(Score:4, Insightful)

 Tesla's partially self-driving car